surdu/surdu.me/_content/posts/2019-07-28-digital-ocean-ddns.md

 chmod +x update-dns.sh
 ```

-Now let's go step by step and see what we need to change and what the script actually does.
+Now let's go step by step and see what we need to change and what the script does.

 The things we need to change are at the top of the file.
 We'll start by changing line 3 where we need to add the access token that we generated above in step 1 on DigitalOcean.
 Should look something like this: